Charles Grant (British Army officer): Military career

 Grant was commissioned a second lieutenant in the Coldstream Guards on 20 February 1897, and promoted to lieutenant on 11 May 1898.
 He served in the Second Boer War in South Africa from 1899 to 1902, where he was part of the Kimberley relief force, and was wounded at the Battle of Belmont in November 1899.
 Following the end of the war, he was appointed adjutant of the 1st Battalion of his regiment on 1 July 1902.

+Grant left his position of brigade major of the 3rd Infantry Brigade, 1st Division, to which he had been appointed in 1909, in order to become a general staff officer, grade 3 (GSO3), at the War Office in February 1912.
 He was promoted to major in October 1913.

 Grant also served in the First World War, initially as a brigade major for the 3rd Infantry Brigade which formed part of the British Expeditionary Force deployed to France in August 1914.
 In December 1915 he succeeded Brigadier General Charles Sackville-West as general staff officer, grade 1 (GSO1), or chief of staff, of the 12th (Eastern) Division, for which he was promoted to the temporary rank of lieutenant colonel while holding the appointment.
-He then became temporary commander of the 1st Infantry Brigade in 1917.
+He then became temporary general officer commanding (GOC) of the 1st Infantry Brigade in 1917.
 In 1918 he was assigned to General Headquarters of the French Army, as a liaison officer between General Sir Henry Wilson, Chief of the Imperial General Staff, and French Marshal Ferdinand Foch.
-He was awarded the Distinguished Service Order, Mentioned in Despatches seven times, and was wounded during the war.
+He was awarded the Distinguished Service Order, mentioned in dispatches seven times, and was wounded during the war.

-Grant became commanding officer of the 3rd Battalion the Coldstream Guards in 1919 moving on to join the General Staff in Egypt in 1921.
+Grant became commanding officer of the 3rd Battalion, Coldstream Guards, in 1919 moving on to join the General Staff in Egypt in 1921.
 In 1925 he became commander of the 137th (Staffordshire) Brigade and, in 1927, commander of the 8th Infantry Brigade.

-Grant, having been placed on half-pay in February 1930, he became General Officer Commanding the 53rd (Welsh) Division and in 1932 Major-General commanding the Brigade of Guards and General Officer Commanding the London District.
+Grant, having been placed on half-pay in February 1930, then became GOC of the 53rd (Welsh) Division of the Territorial Army (TA).
+In December 1932 he became Major-General commanding the Brigade of Guards and GOC London District.
 In 1937 he was appointed General Officer Commanding in Chief of Scottish Command and Governor of Edinburgh Castle, retiring from that posting in 1940.
 He was also colonel of the King's Shropshire Light Infantry, taking over from Major General Raymond Reade, from February 1931 to 1946.

 Grant owned and lived much of his life at Pitchford Hall in Shropshire.
 He served as a deputy lieutenant for the county in 1946.